-Restoration is a continuous artistic obligation for an instrument with the exceptional magnitude and beauty of the Wanamaker Organ.
+Restoration is a continuous artistic obligation for an instrument of the exceptional magnitude and beauty possessed by the Wanamaker Organ.

 Because disturbed dirt and dust travels downward, and because reed pipes are sensitive to any particles that land on their moving tongues, restoration in the Main Chamber is being done from the top down so that expensive reed cleaning does not need to be re-done because of activity going on above.

 Our restoration program is based on private giving, and the more the Friends receives the more it is able to accomplish.
 Increased public giving also entitles us to increased grant amounts., and encourages Macy’s to continue its generous involvement.
 Please consider joining the Friends to advance our work.
 Macy’s remains a committed partner.

 During the ongoing century, the prime mover and architect of our restoration has been our brilliant curator Curt Mangel, who has designed an ingenious blower humidification system, created a versatile relay system, brilliantly restored chests, divisions and percussion stops, and has liberated portions of the organ that were formerly buried behind pipes or architecture.
 Now their tone can sing into the room unimpeded.